AfroGit/troubleshoot-lwc/README.md

+#Lightning Web Components Have Unique JavaScript Challenges.

+Troubleshooting JavaScript is a skill of its own.
+Troubleshooting Lightning web components, built with JavaScript, takes that skill and builds on it.
+One of the first things you discover is that Lightning web components are compiled and minified.
+Minification makes them smaller and faster for the browser to load.
+But it also makes them challenging to troubleshoot.
+Minified code is especially hard to work with because line breaks are removed and variable names are changed.

 # Salesforce DX Project: Next Steps

 Now that you’ve created a Salesforce DX project, what’s next?
 Here are some documentation resources to get you started.